310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Kanata %}
-mm… we are going to be working with the rogue? it feels like it will only be a ruckus.
+mm… we are going to be working [together] with the rogue? it feels like it will only be a ruckus.

-well… i suppose that lately i do not dislike things being rowdy, anyway.
+well… i suppose that lately i do not [dislike] things being [rowdy], anyway.

-three units together… that is a pretty large amount of people. hmm, will we really be able to work well together…?
+three [units] together… that is a pretty large amount of [people]. hmm, will we really be able to work well together…?
 {% endbubble %}

 ## Chapter 4